henry-stroud/wdi-project-4/README.md

 ```

-I also created a route that would update all the video data that had been accessed on my site by users, aka. all the videos that had been bought or purchased on the site.
+I also created a route that would update all the video data that had been accessed on my site by users, i.e all the videos that had been bought or purchased on the site so far.

 One of the most complicated routes I created was the transaction route, which worked out whether a user had bought or sold a video, and then added to the list of transactions that user had made.

-Below is a snipper of the transaction route:
+Below is a snippet of the transaction route:

 ```
 @api.route('/transactions', methods=['POST'])